MAT 330: Probability.

 - extra credit will be given for various projects and exceptional class comments

-- understand fundamental theorems and assumptions underlying linear algebra
+- understand fundamental theorems and assumptions underlying probability

 - prove some of the fundamental theorems

 Materials, Resources and Accommodating Disabilities:

 - textbook: A First Course in Probability; Sheldon Ross; 8th or 9th edition; Pearson

 - Classic Texts